shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

 **Collapse All** link in the upper right.

 > [!NOTE]
-> changing the campaign type will reset your workflow and available targeting options.
+> Changing the campaign type will reset your workflow and available targeting options.

 ## Step 4.
 Enter basic details and flight dates